 In a patient with equivocal symptoms who is not unduly anxious, it is reasonable to 'treat, watch and wait'.

 - If you have concerns about a patient's symptoms and/or signs, consider a discussion with the local specialist.

 - GPs can refer a patient they suspect of having cancer to be seen within 14 days by a specialist.
 GPs must send the referral within 24 hours of the decision to refer.

 - Please use the referral forms listed on this page to ensure appropriateness.
 They have been agreed by the Peninsula Cancer Network

 Important Information for the consultant to enable triage straight to test:

 - It is very helpful to have Hb, HbA1c, U&E's and a stool sample for MCS checked within last 6 weeks.
 If the patient has iron-deficiency anaemia a ferritin level would also be useful.
 If the patient has diarrhoea testing should ideally include B12, folate, TFTs, TTG, LFTs, calcium and plasma viscosity.

 Is the patient on any of the following medications?

-- Asprin, Clopidogrel /Prasugrel etc ., Warfarin, NOAC (Rivaroxaban etc.),Insulin
+- Asprin, Clopidogrel /Prasugrel etc ., Warfarin, DOAC (Rivaroxaban etc.),Insulin

 Aged under 50 with rectal bleeding and any of the following unexplained symptoms or findings (consider):